VeryGoodOpenSource/flutter_web_preloader/README.md

 The `batch_size` depends on the number and average size of your assets.

 The `batch_size` can be increased when the average size of the assets is small, since the requests will finish sooner.
-However, keep in mind that a large `bath_size` may trigger too many requests at the same time and it may cause unexpected issues in the browser.
+However, keep in mind that a large `batch_size` may trigger too many requests at the same time and it may cause unexpected issues in the browser.

 On the other hand, the `batch_size` should be decreased when the size of the assets is large.